xavrb/couchtime-cnkt/README.md

 ## Licence

-This is licensed under MIT.
+This is licensed under GPL3.